GRAINS-Soybeans hit 4-year peak on supply concerns, dryness in South America

 “The South American forecast still looks dry for most of Argentina, and warmer than expected.
 It’s a very concerning weather forecast,” said Brian Hoops, president of U.S. broker Midwest Market Solutions.

-Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by David Goodman and Kirsten Donovan
+Additional reporting by Gus Trompiz in Paris and Naveen Thukral in Singapore Editing by Marguerita Choy

 Our Standards: The Thomson Reuters Trust Principles.